A wife, a mother,

 December 2015, I joined the Change Your Attitude…Change Your Life “Good Life” team delivering marketing strategies on air at WOR and AM970 in the New York City Market and writing for the brand’s digital magazine, 24 Seven, for three and a half years.

-August 2018, after more moves related to my husband’s career than either of use ever expected, my family moved to Hanover, MA where we have finally settled.
+August 2018, after more moves related to my former husband’s career than either of us ever expected, my family moved to Hanover, MA where we have finally settled.

 January 2019, I found Polka Dot Powerhouse and launching a chapter became the next step on my leadership journey.